masonJamesWheeler/EE242/README.md

 # EE242 Signals, Systems, and Data I Repository

-This repository contains all the work done in the EE242 course at [University Name].
+This repository contains all the work done in the EE242 course at The University of Washington.
 EE242 is an introduction to signal processing, focusing on both continuous- and discrete-time signals and systems.
 The course covers basic signals, convolution, Fourier series and transforms, and linear, time-invariant filters.
 A computer laboratory is included to provide hands-on experience with the concepts.

 ## Table of Contents